tiagosilvahub/GenericTestCaseRunner/README.md

 # GenericTestCaseRunner
 Generic test case runner for programming challenges.

-Copy paste, add your test cases and your solution, cahnge tehe variable types, run and test your solution in less than a minute.
+Copy paste, add your test cases and your solution, cahnge tehe variable types, run and test your solution in about a minute.

 ```
 public class SolutionsRunner {